 Program #3: Affirmations

-If you got my free course on mindset here, you already received an email about this topic.
+If you got my free eBook on mindset here, you already received an email about this topic.

 If you do them right, they can change your life with ease.
 They are that strong.